Skip to content

 It is suggested to follow some guidelines when writing patches:

 • Never hardcode minified variable names.
-Use \i (or ./.{1,2} if you prefer), so the patch still functions when the names change.
+Use \i (or ./.{1,2} if you prefer), so the patch still functions when the names change. \i is automatically resolved to escape identifiers by the moonlight patching system.

 • Keep logic inside of the patch to a minimum, and instead use require to load your own Webpack module.